BerkeleyAutomation/dvrk_python/README.md

 Requires Python 2.7 and using our davinci0 machine.

-**TODO**: instructions for virtualenv integration, etc?
-Right now we are not using virtualenvs and just using the system Python on davinci0.

 Use the following core API:

 - `dvrkArm.py`: an API wrapping around the ROS messages to get or set positions.